istanbuljs/nyc/README.md

 ## Checking Coverage

-nyc exposes istanbul's check-coverage tool.
+nyc can fail tests if coverage falls below a threshold.
 After running your tests with nyc, simply run:

 ```shell
 nyc check-coverage --lines 95 --functions 95 --branches 95
 ```

-This feature makes it easy to fail your tests if coverage drops below a given threshold.

 nyc also accepts a `--check-coverage` shorthand, which can be used to both run tests and check that coverage falls within the threshold provided: